Patanjali: Name

-According to Monier Monier-Williams, the word "Patañjali" is a compound name from "patta" (Sanskrit: पत, "falling, flying") and "añj" (अञ्ज्, "honor, celebrate, beautiful") or "añjali" (अञ्जलि, "reverence, joining palms of the hand").
+According to Monier Monier-Williams, the word "Patañjali" is a compound name from "pata" (Sanskrit: पत, "falling, flying") and "añj" (अञ्ज्, "honor, celebrate, beautiful") or "añjali" (अञ्जलि, "reverence, joining palms of the hand").
 It means, flowing from reverence.

 Life

 Many scholars including Louis Renou have suggested that the Patañjali who wrote on Yoga was a different person than the Patanjali who wrote a commentary on Panini's grammar.
 In 1914, James Wood proposed that they were the same person.
 In 1922, Surendranath Dasgupta presented a series of arguments to tentatively propose that the famed Grammar text and the Yoga text author may be identical.

 The view that these were likely two different authors is generally accepted, but some Western scholars consider them as a single entity.

 Some in the Indian tradition have held that one Patañjali wrote treatises on grammar, medicine and yoga.
 This has been memorialised in a verse by Bhoja at the start of his commentary on the Yogasutras called Rājamārttanda (11th century), and the following verse found in Shivarama's 18th-century text: